giacomocavalieri/glam/src/examples/gleam_lists.md

   line and is indented by two spaces; in addition the last element has a trailing comma

-Since a ~~picture~~ code snippet speaks a thousand words let me show you and example:
+Since a ~~picture~~ code snippet is worth a thousand words let me show you an example:

 ```gleam
 // ───────────────── // <- This is to show the 20 chars limit